Stovetop Mac and Cheese

 A white bowl of macaroni and cheese with a spoon in it.

-When you’re craving home cooked comfort food, creamy stovetop mac and cheese will always hit the spot.
-With one pot and ingredients that are already waiting for you in your kitchen, you can whip up a quick pot of creamy, cheesy no bake mac and cheese.
+When I’m craving home cooked comfort food, creamy stovetop mac and cheese will always hit the spot.
+With one pot and ingredients that are already waiting for me in the kitchen, I can whip up a quick pot of creamy, cheesy no bake mac and cheese.

-This recipe super convenient when you just need to satisfy that craving, but it certainly doesn’t skimp on flavor or texture!
+My recipe is super convenient when you just need to satisfy that craving, but it certainly doesn’t skimp on flavor or texture!
 The sauce is rich, velvety, and big on cheesy goodness.

 Ingredients needed to prepare macaroni and cheese.